The Purple Parade: The Purple Parade 2015

 The Purple Parade 2015 was held on 31 October in Hong Lim Park, attracting a total of 7,000 participants and 106 organisations.
 Among them include Prime Minister of Singapore Lee Hsien Loong and Ho Ching, who came to support the special needs community.
 One of the main highlights is to don purple spectacles, which eventually came up to 3,000 participants.
 This symbolises the act of being open to those with special needs.
 The event also showcased The Purple Symphony's first public event, an inclusive orchestra made up of musicians with and without special needs.
 Besides the event, a MRT train on the North South line was decorated in purple with seven people who have special needs to bring awareness to commuters.

 The Purple Parade 2016

 For the first time, The Purple Parade 2016 was held on 5 November at the Fountain of Wealth in Suntec City, attracting a turnout of 10,000 participants.
-Among them include then Deputy Prime Minister of Singapore Tharman Shanmugaratnam (who is now Senior Minister).
+Among them include then Deputy Prime Minister of Singapore Tharman Shanmugaratnam.
 Several people at the event donned purple top hats made up of cardboard.
 This time round, there was a sign language interpreter on stage to allow those with hearing impairments to follow the event seamlessly.
 Towards 7pm, 16 landmarks in Singapore were lit up in purple to support the cause, including the Esplanade, Marina Bay Sands, Clemenceau Bridge and Khoo Teck Puat Hospital, which started from 29 October.